Nursing

 Students in all of MWCC’s nursing programs are required to have a 77% test grade average to progress throughout each semester of the program.
 The Test of Essential Academic Skills (TEAS) scores for the program must be within one year of the date of application to the program.
 Required Math and Science courses for the program must be within 10 years of the date of application to the program.

 Clinical practicums are scheduled at facilities generally within one hour’s driving distance from MWCC’s Gardner campus.
-Clinical site assignents are randomized.
+Clinical site assignments are randomized.
 Students will need reliable transportation to get to their classroom/laboratory and clinical experiences.

 The prospective student is encouraged to discuss any concerns with the Dean of Nursing.
 A positive background check, positive drug screen or refusal to comply in these background checks or drug testing will result in the inability to participate in clinical experiences required in the program.
 (See Selective Program Requirements for Nursing Programs).